anishsharma21/go-backend-template/README.md

 For `clerk`, you will need to head to the clerk dashboard and ensure that OAuth has been configured with your own credentials.
 This is more important for the frontend, for the backend though you will need to replace the development api key with the production variation.

+**VERY IMPORTANT** you will also need to setup the webhook endpoint in the clerk dashboard.
+Navigate to your app in `Production` mode, go to `Configure`/`Webhooks` and click `Add Endpoint`.
+Then paste in the webhook endpoint (from `routes.go` file), it should look something like `https://your-production-domain.com/v1/webhooks`.

 ## Todos

-TODO: use dotenv package to get env variables from .env file instead
+TODO: use dotenv package to get env variables from .env file instead when in dev mode

 ## License